NJ State Police Chase Ends In Fair Lawn Crash, Foot Pursuit, Arrest

 A trooper began chasing the black Nissan Rogue with New York license plates on eastbound Route 80 a short time earlier, Sgt.
 Lawrence Peele said.

-The vehicle rear-ended a van at 30th and Broadway and at least one suspect bailed out -- but was quickly caught around 3 p.m., he said, adding that several Fair Lawn police units participated.
+At least one suspect bailed out but was quickly caught after the vehicle rear-ended a van at 30th and Broadway (Route 4) around 3 p.m., he said, adding that several Fair Lawn police units participated.

 Warren Point Elementary School was briefly locked down, local authorities said.